Embracing Self-Care: A Journey for Lymphoedema Management

 - L-W-O Community

-The Self Care Forum is a national charity with a big heart, dedicated to promoting self-care for everyone, whether you're living with an illness or not.
+The Self Care Forum is a national charity with a big heart.
+They are dedicated to promoting self-care for everyone, whether you're living with an illness or not.
 So, what is self-care?
-It involves everyone, individuals, families, and healthcare organisations, cooperating to safeguard health and prevent disease and confidently and compassionately manage long-term conditions and disabilities.
+It involves individuals, families, and healthcare organisations working together to safeguard health, prevent disease, and manage long-term conditions and disabilities with confidence and compassion.

 The Self Care Forum offers fact sheets for common health problems, such as coughs, back pain, and even incontinence.
-You can access the comprehensive list on their website for free.
-Their fact sheets are peer-and-layperson-reviewed.
+You can access this comprehensive list on their website for free.
+Their fact sheets are peer-reviewed and layperson-reviewed.
 Importantly, the Self-Care Forum is PIF Tick accredited, which means their information is:

 Evidence-based